Skip to content

 Controllers should use the App\Traits\ApiResponseTrait to generate responses.

-• sendSuccessWithMeta($message, $data, $code): Success response where the message is also nested in data (useful for frontend interceptors).
+• sendSuccessWithMeta($data, $message, $statusCode): Success response where the message is also nested in data (useful for frontend interceptors).

 OpenAPI (Swagger) Documentation